elton-choi/blog/content/posts/2022-08-15-mujoco tutorial.md

 ```

 ## **Simple Tutorial**
+Deepmind provides [mujoco documentation](https://mujoco.org/) officially.
+But, it's like dictionary; not easy to start with this!

+Fortunately, Pranav Bhounsule in the UNIVERSITY of ILLINOIS CHICAGO provides fantastic lectures about mujoco.(He also provides various valuable lectures on robotics and control..)
+We can start with this step-by-step.

 {{< youtubepl "PLc7bpbeTIk758Ad3fkSywdxHWpBh9PM0G" >}}

 # Python Bindings

-Mujoco provides python bindings officially supported from 2.1.2.
+Mujoco provides python bindings officially supported by Deepmind from 2.1.2.

-Before this, there are previous python bindings such as mujoco-py not officially supported.
+Before this, there was the previous python bindings named as [mujoco-py](https://github.com/openai/mujoco-py) managed by OpenAI.
+Of course, there were more getting started tutorials about mujoco-py.

+However, thankfully, Prannav Bhounsule also started to provide lectures on official mujoco python bindings.

+{{< youtubepl "PLc7bpbeTIk75dgBVd07z6_uKN1KQkwFRK" >}}

 ## Install